-Donna Thoreson (MSW, UC Berkeley—Child Welfare) returned to college after 20 years and credits the Title IV-E Child Welfare Stipend Program for helping her gain a deeper understanding of the barriers facing children and families, enabling her to work more effectively on their behalf.
+Donna Thoreson (MSW, UC Berkeley—Child Welfare), who returned to college after 20 years, credits the Title IV-E Child Welfare Stipend Program for helping her gain a deeper understanding of the barriers facing children and families, thus enabling her to work more effectively on their behalf.
 Read Donna’s story.

 Stephanie Welch (MSW, University of Southern California—Mental Health) realized an early passion to advocate for the de-stigmatization of mental illness and today is Senior Program Manager with the California Mental Health Services Authority.
 Read Stephanie’s story.

 Michelle D. Love (MSW, UC Berkeley—Child Welfare) found her calling as well as an opportunity to grow professionally at Children & Family Services in the Alameda County Social Services Agency.
 Read Michelle’s story.